Axis Zipstream technology

 ITU: International Telecommunication Union

-ITU-T ITU: Telecommunication Standardization Sector
+ITU-T: ITU Telecommunication Standardization Sector

 MBR: Maximum bitrate